 13.2 At the time of the execution of this Agreement the Affiliate shall inform HL7 International of the names of any additional voting members of the Affiliate and subsequently shall inform HL7 International of any change of voting members.

 13.3 At the time of the execution of this Agreement the Affiliate shall inform HL7 International of the names of any individual members of the Affiliate who are co-chairs of HL7 International Work Groups and subsequently shall inform HL7 International of any change in the membership status of those individuals or if any co-chairs of HL7 International Work Groups join the Affiliate.

+13.4 "In order to fulfil the reporting requirements of Section 7.1.4.4, and to participate in International Council e-votes, all Affiliate Chairs are required to maintain an active HL7 International Confluence Account."

 Miscellaneous